ryanwhite04/mRNAid/mrnaid/backend/README.md

 # Docker

-To build the docker image, run the following command in the root directory of the project:
+To build the docker image, run the following command in the mrnaid/backend directory of the project:
 ```
 docker compose up redis
 docker compose up flower